Difference between Morph and Ethereum

 CodeHash

-is used for verifying the correctness of bytecodes loaded in the zkEVM, where Poseidon hashing is far more efficient.
+is utilized for verifying the accuracy of bytecodes loaded in the zkEVM, as Poseidon hashing offers significantly greater efficiency.

 Blocks are produced every second, with an empty block generated if there are no transactions for 5 seconds.
 However, this frequency may change in the future.